What is Naloxone (Narcan)?

 - Inability to respond to those around them

-Although Narcan is effective in countering the negative impact of an opioid overdose, it should not be used by those in active addiction who are abusing opioids.
-If you are struggling with an addiction to opioids, get in touch with an addiction specialist to connect with a treatment center near you.
+Although Narcan is effective in countering the negative impact of an Opioid overdose, it should not be used by those in active addiction who are abusing Opioids.
+If you are struggling with an addiction to Opioids, get in touch with a treatment provider to connect with a treatment center near you.

 Uses of Naloxone (Narcan)